chloeharris1/code_challenges/README.md

 My code challenge solutions from Codecademy's Front End Engineer career path.

-A variety of code challenges focused on Arrays, Loops and Factory Functions.
+A variety of code challenges focused on:
+* Arrays, Loops and Factory Functions
+* Classes

 ## Usage